 Occupational Therapist Per Diem - Adult Outpatient Therapy

-Evaluates and treats patients within an acute care hospital or outpatient clinic settings.
+This is an exciting opportunity to join a multi-disciplinary team with an emphasis on neurological occupational therapy.
+The Occupational Therapist evaluates and treats patients within an outpatient clinic settings.
 Administers diagnostic testing procedures to determine the extent of patient’s impairment and prognosis for improvement.
 Maintains and evaluates records and prepares electronic reports on patient’s progress.

 Administers diagnostic testing procedures to determine the extent of patients’ impairment and prognosis for improvement; analyzes testing and other pertinent information to create individual treatment plans.